 Tribunal.
 Presently, the Copyright Tribunal in Singapore provides an important avenue for users to challenge terms and licence fees set by CMOs which they find unacceptable.
 Question 24: Are you aware of any dispute resolution options currently available for settling disputes with the CMO?
-Please indicate as applicable.
-Mediation (privately initiated) Copyright Tribunal (decides the terms and conditions of licences offered by, or licensing schemes operated by CMOs when the parties fail to reach an agreement) Others (please explain) Question 25: Have you used mediation as a form of dispute resolution?
+Please indicate as applicable. ☐ Mediation (privately initiated) ☐ Copyright Tribunal (decides the terms and conditions of licences offered by, or licensing schemes operated by CMOs when the parties fail to reach an agreement) ☐ Others (please explain) Overtice 25.
+Hove you used mediation as a form of dispute resolution?
+Vec/No Question 25: Have you used mediation as a form of dispute resolution?
+Yes/No. If yes, how was the experience, and was there satisfactory resolution? if yes, now was the experience, and was there satisfactory resolution: Question 26: Have you been involved in a dispute before the Copyright Tribunal?
 Yes/No. If yes, how was the experience, and was there satisfactory resolution?
-Question 26: Have you been involved in a dispute before the Copyright Tribunal?
-Yes/No. If yes, how was the experience, and was there satisfactory resolution?
 Question 27: Do you have other suggestions on how to resolve disputes?
-Question 28: What other areas of improvement can be considered?
+Question 28: What other areas of improvement can be considered? adouter 20.
+What other areas of improvement can be considered: